jonasbn/macaliaser/README.md

 The recommended usage is to put the aliases in a separate file and use the from you preferred shell.

-I have the following line in my .bash\_profile
+I have the following line in my `.bash_profile`

     source "$HOME/.aliases"

-So the script can proces the file with out disturbing my other bash settings, apart from the .bach\_profile change, I have added the following line to my crontab
+So the script can proces the file with out disturbing my other bash settings, apart from the `.bash_profile` change, I have added the following line to my `crontab`

     0 12 * * 1 $HOME/bin/macaliaser.pl -i /Applications/ \
     /Developer/Applications/ > $HOME/.aliases